HamishW27/Football-Match-Outcome-Prediction/README.md

     return pd.merge(df, elo, on='Link')
 ```

 In my report, I've described relationships which may affect a team's likelihood of winning.
-These include whether a team is playing at home or away, their recently performance as
+These include whether a team is playing at home or away, their recent performance as recorded by their winning and unbeaten streaks.

 ## Milestone 2